-We all have ups and downs, but those with Bipolar Disorder experience them at extremes, for extended periods of time.
+We all have ups and downs, but those with bipolar disorder experience them at extremes, for extended periods of time.
 These irregular shifts in mood are characterized by periods of mania and depression.
-There are four main types of Bipolar Disorder, each of which can be defined by the length, frequency, and pattern of episodes of mania and depression.
-In between these episodes, many people live typically “normal” lives.
+There are four main types of bipolar disorder.
+The main differences are in the intensity of the manic and depressive episodes.
+In between these episodes, people with bipolar disorder usually feel “normal.”

-Bipolar I: People with Bipolar I have had at least one manic episode in their lives.
-Though it is not required for diagnosis, most people with Bipolar I also experience depression.
-There is generally a pattern of cycling between mania and depression which is where the term “manic depression” comes from.
+People with bipolar I have had at least one manic episode in their lives.
+Most people with bipolar I also experience depression.
+There is generally a pattern of cycling between mania and depression, which is where the term “manic depressive” comes from.

-Bipolar II: People diagnosed with Bipolar II have had one or more major depressive episodes and at least one episode of hypomania.
+People diagnosed with bipolar II have had one or more major depressive episodes and at least one episode of hypomania.
 Hypomania is a less severe type of mania describing highs that do not quite reach “full” mania.
-Hypomanic episodes are usually met with disabling periods of significant depression.

-Cyclocthymic Disorder (cyclothymia): Cyclothymia is a mild mood disorder, with symptoms similar to Bipolar Disorder.
-However, the low and high mood swings never quite reach the severity or duration of major depressive and full manic episodes.
-People with cyclothymia experience hypomania and mild depression for at least two years.
-The symptoms of cyclothymia while mild, may still interfere with daily life functioning and relationships.
+Cyclothymia is similar to bipolar disorder, but less severe.
+The low and high mood swings never quite reach the intensity or duration of manic or depressive episodes.
+People with cyclothymia cycle between hypomania and mild depression for at least two years.
+While mild, the symptoms of cyclothymia may still interfere with daily life and relationships.

-Not Otherwise Specified: Those who experience depressive, manic, and hypomanic symptoms but do not fit the criteria for bipolar I, II, or cyclothymia may be diagnosed as Bipolar Disorder NOS.
+Those who experience symptoms of depression, mania, and hypomania but do not fit the criteria for bipolar I, bipolar II, or cyclothymia may be diagnosed as bipolar disorder NOS.

-A person is said to have rapid cycling when they experience four or more episodes of mania or depression in one year.
+Rapid cycling is when a person experiences four or more episodes of mania or depression in one year.
 Rapid cycling may occur in any kind of bipolar disorder and may come and go throughout the course of one’s life.